-Mary Beth Weber, founder of CASE, has been in the research industry for more than 3 decades, spending the last 20+ years assisting brands such as Kraft, Mondelez, Unilever, Johnson & Johnson, Estee Lauder, L’Oreal, and Hershey to ensure supplier compliance to research standards.
+Mary Beth Weber, founder of CASE - a coalition to elevate data quality - has been in the research industry for more than 3 decades, investing 20+ years assisting brands such as Kraft, Mondelez, Unilever, Johnson & Johnson, Estee Lauder, L’Oreal, and Hershey to ensure supplier compliance to research standards.

 During her first decade in the industry, Mary Beth worked on the supplier-side of data intelligence and noticed that potentially data-corrupting issues were rarely being disclosed to the consumer.
 She also recognized that users of research and intelligence seldom asked questions about the accuracy or quality of the underlying information.
 For example, Mary Beth worked for a company providing forecasts to support major investment decisions in commercial mortgage-back securities and REITS and, in her 4-1/2 years at that firm, only once did anyone ask about the underlying data.
 Users of all types of information tend to trust the veracity and integrity of findings and rarely conduct sufficient due diligence.